-What it does: Research with athletes has found that this nootropic can enhance the ability to complete mentally difficult tasks.
+What it does: Nitrosigine is a form of the amino acid arginine.
+Research has found that this nootropic can enhance the ability of gamers to complete mentally difficult tasks.
+But what works in esports can work in real-life sports, too.
 If you're playing a sport and you're able to execute your strategy cleaner and faster, you're improving your game.

-What it does: This nootropic supplement can help your nerves function efficiently.
-If you can enhance how fast your nerve impulses fire, you can enhance reaction time, mental focus, and cognitive function.
+What it does: Cognizin is a form of citicoline, which is turned into acetylcholine.
+This nootropic supplement can help your nerves function efficiently.
+If you can enhance how fast your nerve impulses fire, you can enhance reaction time, mental focus, and even your memory.*

-3. Caffeine and L-Theanine
+3. Caffeine Plus L-Theanine

-What it does: L-theanine is used with caffeine to enhance cognition while lessening the potential jittery side effects of taking caffeine on its own.
-This nootropic combination allows your body and brain to be more relaxed while simultaneously promoting a quicker reaction time, enhanced pain threshold, and the ability to do more work.
-It can help you feel more focused and waste less energy while achieving your goals.
+Caffeine is a stimulant, whereas L-theanine has a relaxation effect.
+L-theanine is used with caffeine to enhance cognition while lessening the potential jittery side effects of taking caffeine on its own.
+This combination allows your body and brain to be more relaxed while simultaneously promoting a quicker reaction time, enhanced pain threshold, and the ability to do more work.
+It can help you feel more focused and waste less energy while achieving your goals.*

-What it does: This nootropic can improve your reaction time and ability to multitask.
+What it does: Theacrine is an alkaloid that can act as a stimulant, but without having over-stimulatory side effects.
+This nootropic can improve your reaction time and ability to multitask.
 It can be combined with caffeine, nitrosigine, or cognizin.
 These supplements don't interfere with its function, and studies show it even has a synergistic relationship with caffeine.

 5. Vitamin B12 and Iron